NORVAL MORRISSEAU FORGERIES

 Jonathan Sommer was the trial lawyer against Maslak-McLeod and assisted in the successful appeal.
 Over the last 14 years, he conducted thousands hours of legal work and investigations into the Morrisseau fraud issue.
-He has also handled many other art fraud investigations and has provided advice to countless victims of forgery, art theft and copyright infringement.
+He has also handled many other art fraud investigations and has provided advice to many victims of forgery, art theft and copyright infringement.
 He works with a wide range of consultants and contacts in the worlds of art expertise, forensic science and law enforcement.

 If you have, or are considering acquiring, works of Norval Morrisseau or another artist, but you have concerns, or just want to be careful, Mr. Sommer can help.
 Similarly, if you are a dealer faced with authenticity problems or other artwork-related legal issues, Mr. Sommer is the lawyer to consult.